 The FDA evaluation of the evidence

 The regulatory pathway for biosimilar medicines is a unique and thoughtful process.
 It is designed to help ensure the development and approval of high-quality biosimilar medicines.
 Approved biosimilar medicines have no clinically meaningful differences in terms of safety and efficacy from the relevant reference product, based on the totality of evidence from analytical, nonclinical, pharmacokinetic, and clinical studies.
-The totality of evidence represents a new approach by the FDA to the development of a new biologic product.
+The totality of evidence is used by the FDA when evaluating new biosimilar products.

 Robust standards for quality, efficacy, and safety: a closer look at the totality of evidence